kohlschutter/junixsocket/src/site/markdown/customarch.md

 ## Prerequisites

  1. Make sure you have a machine running your target platform.
  2. Install the Java JDK 9 or newer (preferably Java 11), Maven 3 or newer (tested: 3.6.0) and junixsocket.
  3. Install a development environment so you can compile C code (e.g., gcc, clang, etc.)

+> **NOTE** You may also be able to cross-compile code for your target platform, on your development machine.
+See [Cross-compiling junixsocket](crosscomp.html) for details.

 ## Step 1: Build the native library for the current architecture